International Music Feed

-The International Music Feed was a music television channel founded by Andy Schuon, who served as Chief Executive Officer.
+The International Music Feed was a music television channel founded by Andy Schuon, who was Chief Executive Officer.
 IMF launched in 2005 broadcasting in the United States.
 IMF had a broad music policy focusing on music from around the world.
 The channel ceased operating in March 2008.
 It was the only channel in the US that focused on combining music from American artists with music from other countries across the globe.
 IMF maintained the increasingly rare format based very largely on playing music videos rather than other programming.
 The channel was wholly owned by Universal Music Group, but played artists from all labels.

 Closure

 It was announced January 7, 2008, that the station would be going off the air.
 January 9 was the end of the station's major market run, after Ovation TV purchased the channel and replaced it with Ovation TV on systems that did not already offer the channel.